taijeronv/pmewargame/content/post/ngw_concept/index.md

 A detailed and configurable AI is a critical part of the system.
 This enables content creators to develop realistic enemy behavior and provide a challenging operational environment for the player.

 Events are also important.
-It allows the content creator to trigger specific decision-making events that require a response.
+It allows the content creator to trigger specific decision-making events that require some decision to be made.
 By using events we can create multiple situations in one scenario.

 ## Interactivity
 The user interface is simple and designed to be intuitive.
 Orders are given by right-clicking on the unit and selecting the appropriate order.
 Automated unit behavior can be configured so the player does not have to micro-manage their units.
 For example automatically engaging an enemy units under certain conditions or prioritizing what target to shoot first based on user-defined criteria.